Gordon Duke Stuart (1891-1915)Subject

 Sadly, his remains weren’t discovered until early 1923, identified by his dog tag.
 He was interred with full military honours in grave 8, row D, plot 3, Browns Dip Plot, Lone Pine Cemetery.

-His widowed mother, Mrs Louisa Jane Stuart – now living in Lower Mitcham, near Blackburn in suburban Melbourne – was sent a memorial scroll, plaque and King’s Message commemorating her son’s sacrifice.
+At the time of his death, his widowed mother, Mrs Louisa Jane Stuart was living in Lower Mitcham, near Blackburn in suburban Melbourne.
 He was just 24 years old when he was killed.

 Lest we forget